PROCEDURE

 The results of otoplasty are permanent, ensuring that the aesthetic changes achieved during the typically one to two-hour procedure will provide lasting benefits.

-The surgical approach taken for an otoplasty can vary based on the individual’s unique anatomy and desired outcomes.
+The surgical approach taken for ear pinning surgery can vary based on the individual’s unique anatomy and desired outcomes.
 Several key techniques have been developed and refined over the years to achieve the best possible results.
-Below are the most commonly employed surgical techniques in otoplasty
+Below are the most commonly employed surgical techniques in otoplasty:

 This technique is used to adjust the fold just inside the rim of the ear.
 By modifying the antihelical fold, surgeons can reduce the prominence of ears that ‘stick out’ too far from the head.